PlompenDevAndITsec/Learning_python_MarkLutz/README.md

 31-10-2023
 ---------------------------
-Repository To Track My Progress Learning Python.
+Repository To Track My Progress Learning Python with a book from Mark Lutz.
 Plus it teaches my github I guess?

 Coding with Cold fingers or cut's on the side of nails is not pleasent.
+Regardless I am still gratefull the oppertunities we are given in modern Society with lot's of free information/